 Which entity and state are best to protect your safe assets?

-Once the LLC is established, then it is time to transfer your safe assets into the LLC as part of capitalization.
-If you have a brokerage account in your name, you will establish a new brokerage account in the name of the LLC and the new EIN number and have the brokerage firm transfer over the account in the name of the new LLC.
-If you have cash in your personal account, you will simply write a check to the new LLC as part of capitalization.
+Once the LLC is established, it is time to transfer your safe assets into the LLC as part of capitalization.
+If you have a brokerage account in your name, you will establish a new brokerage account in the name of the LLC and the new EIN and have the brokerage firm transfer over the account in the name of the new LLC.
+If you have cash in your personal account, you will write a check to the new LLC as part of capitalization.

 How much value in safe assets do you need before you form a separate LLC?